chrisrichardson/git-novice/_episodes/08-collab.md

 ~~~
 {: .bash}

 Replace 'vlad' with the Owner's username.
+Note that we have specified
+the folder name as `~/Desktop/vlad-planets` instead of accepting the
+default of `planets`.
+This can be useful to `git clone` repositories to
+folders of your choice.

 ![After Creating Clone of Repository](../fig/github-collaboration.svg)

-As Collaborator, you can now make a change in your clone of the Owner's repository,
+As Collaborator, you can now make a change in your clone of the
-in exactly the same way as we've been doing before:
+Owner's repository, in exactly the same way as we've been doing before:

 ~~~
 $ cd ~/Desktop/vlad-planets